Hatfield, Massachusetts: History

 Hatfield was founded in 1660 on land granted to General Daniel Dennison and Governor William Bradford.
 It was formally incorporated as a town in 1670 and has a board of selectmen and an annual town meeting.

 One of the theories of Hatfield's incorporation in 1670 was that during that time it was a colony of Hadley and Hadley's church was located across the Connecticut River on what is now West Street in present-day Hadley.
 The citizens living in what is now Hatfield asked the officials if they could build the church on the west side of the river, so that they could go to church and not have to cross the river, which was hard to cross every week, especially during the winter season when the river would freeze.
 When the citizens asked main Hadley, Hadley said "No." Enraged, they held a vote on whether Hatfield would still remain territory of Hadley, or secede into its own town.
-The vote for seceding won.
+The vote for secession won.
 Many believed this was a good decision as during that time, travel was not easy, and it was very unusual for the already large Hadley, which had already claimed many of its surrounding towns, to have a spot on the west side of the river.

 As a center for agriculture, the region produced cattle, sheep, corn, and tobacco.
 At first their relations with the local Native Americans were very welcoming on both sides.
 On October 16, 1675, a substantial part of the town was destroyed in King Philip's War, and surviving settlers sought refuge in Springfield.
 On September 19, 1677, another raid occurred, killing thirteen and resulting in seventeen hostages being taken to Canada.
 After nine months, the surviving hostages were ransomed and returned to Hatfield.

 During the American Revolution, Hatfield was an important source of supplies and men for the rebels.
-In 1786 the town was used as an assembly area for the discontented who became involved in Shays' Rebellion.
+In 1786, the town was used as an assembly area for the discontented who became involved in Shays' Rebellion.

 One family supplied many of Hatfield's physicians for generations.
 The Hastings family, descendants of English Puritan immigrant Thomas Hastings, was originally settled at Watertown, but within a generation members of the family had relocated to Hatfield, where they produced a succession of Hatfield physicians, including Dr. Thomas Hastings (1652–1712); Dr. Thomas Hastings (1679–1728); Dr. Waitstill Hastings (1714–1748); and Dr. John Hastings (1765–1845).
 The first Thomas Hastings, aside from serving as physician to Hatfield and surrounding communities, was also the town's first schoolteacher.
 He authored a contemporary account of the devastating 1704 Indian attack on nearby Deerfield.